JunWei25/Car-Wash-Controller/README.md

 # LabView
-Designed a simple Car Wash Controlled Using LabView
+Designed a simple Car Wash Controller Using LabView